CtrlK

 Actionability

 The skill provides fully executable TypeScript code for creating webhooks, handling events, and managing webhook lifecycle.
-Code is copy-paste ready with concrete API paths, request bodies, and typed data structures.
+Code examples are concrete with specific API paths, request bodies, and response handling.
 The error handling table provides specific solutions for specific problems.

 3 / 3